DewofyourYouth/dailyderja/content/blog/pivot-to-shami/index.md

 tags: ["Meta", "Language Learning", "site changes"]
 dialects: ["shami", "tunisian"]
 series: ["Meta"]
+summary: "I discuss the change in the site – from the Tunisian dialect – to the Levantine one."
 ---

 For the first chapter of this project, **The Daily Derja** was all about Tunisian Arabic.